GHilmarG/UaSource/docs/index.md

 ## Running Úa

-You run Ua from the Matlab command line by writing:
+You run Ua from the MATLAB command line by writing:

 ```
 Ua [Ret]